Step 1 – PHASE I (April 4 - May 3)

 Register and pay through the BC Major Midget Website for this camp.
 All players

 must have an address in the Thunderbird Zone (Langley, Aldergrove, Mission, Abbotsford, Chilliwack, Hope).
-The weekend will consist of a goalie session, team practice and full ice games concluding with a top 40 All-Star game.
+The weekend will consist of a goalie session, team practice and full ice games concluding with an All-Star game.
 All players will have an exit interview with coaches that discuss the direction for each player and their unique situations.
-Players who are signed will continue on to the spring T-Bird PHASE II skates.
+Players who are signed will continue on to the spring T-Bird PHASE 2 skates.
 03 born players who don't make Major Midget will begin automatically in the Minor Midget tryout process.
 More info to come soon.

-Step 3A – Phase 2 Mid May til June for Signed Players (6 weeks)
+Step 3A – Phase 2 May till June for Signed Players (6 weeks)

 T-Bird Skates.
 All players who have signed out of the spring identification camp carry on into T-Bird Skates along with potential prospects, veterans, and alumni.
 These skates will be twice a week along with a T-Bird dryland program that players are responsible for at their own time.
 During this time we will also have a few ice breakers, team building events and leadership discussions.
 This is mandatory for all Thunderbird signed players.
 As well, many players will be participating in spring BCU16, BCHL and WHL camps in hopes of making it to the teams main camps in late August.